tillitis/tkey-ssh-agent/README.md

 The larger C app is an ed25519 signer.

 You need `riscv32-elf-binutils`.
-Build the device program with `make`.

-Build the host program:
+To build everything:

 ```
-% cd host
-% make runapp
+make
 ```

 Build our [qemu](https://github.com/mullvad/mta1-mkdf-qemu-priv).
 Use